alindeman/upgradingtorails4/text/91_forking_and_loosening_version_constraints.markdown

 **As a cautionary note,** the process described here only works as written if the gem is already compatible with Rails 4, yet its dependency constraints are too narrowly focused on Rails 3.
-If the gem's implementation is not compatible with Rails 4, more work will be needed before it can be used in an upgraded application.
+If the gem's implementation is not compatible with Rails 4, more work will be needed before it can be used in a Rails 4 application.

 ### Forking the Source